bhushan-mohanraj/fsw/README.md

 # FSW

-FSW is a collection of guides and modular tools for Flask, SQLAlchemy, and WTForms.
+FSW is a collection of tools
+for using Flask, SQLAlchemy, and WTForms together.